ietf-wg-cellar/ebml-specification/specification.markdown

 length.
 Such an Element is referred to as an Empty Element.

 An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the Element is unknown.
+The only reserved value for the VINT\_DATA of Element Data Size is all bits set to one.
 This rule allows for an Element to be written and read before the size of the Element is known; however unknown Element Data Size values SHOULD NOT be used unnecessarily.
 An Element with an unknown Element Data Size MUST be a Master-element in that it contains other EBML Elements as sub-elements.
 The end of the Master-element is determined by the beginning of the next element that is not a valid sub-element of the Master-element.
 The use of Elements of unknown size is dependent on the definition of the EBML Schema declared in DocType, because an Element of unknown size can not be parsed without a complete list of all possible sub-elements.

 For Element Data Sizes encoded at octet lengths from one to eight, this table depicts the range of possible values that can be encoded as an